Storyboard[Part 01]

 Alpha Beta Cuda Data

 This chess player would have graduated from Cambridge the year prior, in 1996, but admissions suggested a gap year because he was too young when he was initially accepted.
 Demis Hassabis started playing chess when he was 4 years old after seeing his dad and uncle play.
-Within a year he was beating them and most others across the country.
-By the time he was 8, he had enough in competition earnings to buy himself his first computer (a ZX Spectrum designed by Clive Sinclair), which kindled the programming of custom games.
+Within a year he was beating them and most others across England.
+By the time he was 8, he had enough in competition earnings to buy himself his first computer (a ZX Spectrum designed by Clive Sinclair), which kindled programming custom games.
 At 13, Demis was ranked the 2nd highest chess player in the world under 14 years old, only behind Judit Polgár: the daughter of a psychologist attempting to prove his theories on nurtured intelligence (all of his offspring became chess grandmasters, with Judit becoming the best female chess player of all time).
 Demis's aspiration towards professional chess shifted while looking up from the board during a particularly grueling tournament.
 He recalls looking up at the brilliant minds around him toiling over marginal wins, all looking down instead of at each other.
-After winning a programming competition to work for an esteemed video game company, he designed and programmed games until he was of age for Cambridge.
+After winning a programming competition to work for an esteemed video game company, he designed and programmed games until he was old enough for Cambridge.

-The following four years after graduating, Demis competed in the annual Mind Sports Olympiad, winning each time, setting the record.
-While finishing his PhD in Neuroscience in 2009, Demis was fascinated with the idea of a generalized artificial intelligence that could (learn to) play a similar range of games as himself.
-The next year, Demis, along with two friends, co-founded a company called Deepmind to solve this kind of intelligence.
-Deepmind's first goal was to create an Ai model that could learn to win classic Atari games without any human-inputted strategy.
-Without a commercial product or any revenue, Deepmind garnered early investments from a few prominent investors…and then Google, which decided to make it its largest European acquisition, for about $500,000,000.
-DeepMind decided their first assignment was to beat the best human Go player, a feat thought to be impossible at the time.
-The board game Go has been played in Eastern cultures for over 3,000 years, yet the best players still can't quite describe the gut feeling behind their best moves.
-Unlike beating the best chess player, beating the best Go player couldn't rely on as much human data, despite a game of Go having more possibilities than chess.
-DeepMind called this Ai Go player "AlphaGo", which learned to play Go similarly to how organically intelligent players must.
+In the four years after graduating, Demis entered an annual contest involving winning a variety of classic board and strategy games.
+He won every year, setting the record for the Mind Sports Olympiad.
+Demis began focusing on his idea of a generalized artificial intelligence that could (learn to) play a similar range of games as himself.
+Demis, along with two friends, co-founded a company to solve this kind of intelligence.
+After creating Ai models capable of self-learning how to play classic arcade games, their company, DeepMind, became Google’s largest European investment ever.
+Demis decided their next goal was to beat the best human Go player, a feat thought to be impossible at the time.
+The board game Go is older than chess, yet the best players still can't quite describe the gut feeling behind their best moves.
+Unlike beating the best chess player, beating the best Go player couldn't rely on as much human data, despite having more possibilities than the Shannon Number.
+DeepMind called their Ai model AlphaGo, which learned to play Go similarly to how organically intelligent players must.
 By playing.
 AlphaGo taught itself how to play through trial and error, reinforced with rewards and penalties.
-The team explains that available data “may impose a ceiling on the performance of systems trained.
-In contrast, reinforcement learning systems are trained from their own experience, in principle allowing them to exceed human capabilities, and to operate in domains where human expertise is lacking.”
+This approach would allow machines to “exceed human capabilities [regardless of limited data], and to operate in domains where human expertise is lacking.”

-After beating the best human Go player in a match, DeepMind expanded upon these principles with AlphaZero, their Ai model that taught itself how to play chess starting from zero human input.
+After defeating the best human Go player in a match, DeepMind expanded upon these principles with their Ai chess model AlphaZero.
 After playing against itself for just a few hours, AlphaZero was able to beat Stockfish, the best chess computer ever(exponentially stronger than Deep Blue).
-After beating Stockfish 28 times without a loss, Demis Hassabis had made the greatest chess-playing entity in existence.
-AlphaZero approached searching through Shannon’s Number of possibilities differently.
-The best chess-playing machines, like Stockfish, essentially compete for how to not waste energy, rather than considering every possibilty.
-Every chess engine from Belle to DeepBlue to Stockfish had to figure out how to maximize the minimum gain by pruning or ignoring, like a gardener does with fruits on a tree.
+After defeating Stockfish 28 times without a loss, Demis Hassabis had made the greatest chess-playing entity in existence.
+Every chess engine from Belle to DeepBlue to Stockfish maximizes the minimum gain by pruning or ignoring, like a gardener does with fruits on a tree.
 A machine storing every possibility was never the goal, it's teaching them how to be picky.
 AlphaZero was given only the rules of chess, and then established its own way of picking.
-In doing so, Kasparov and current best chess player player Magnus Carlson said it was like watching an alien reinvent a game previously thought to be solved.
-In a particular game against Stockfish, AlphaGo ignored what the best man or engine would have done and instead sacrificed pieces and positions to gradually corner its opponent into a rarified “Zugzwang”: a rare situation in chess that forces an opponent to destroy their own position.
-This is seldomly done to top players with many pieces(options) still on the board, let alone to the actual chess engine used to correct the best players’ games.
+In doing so, Kasparov and current best chess player, Magnus Carlson, described watching AlphaZero like witnessing an alien reinvent a game previously thought to be solved.
+In a particular game against Stockfish, AlphaZero ignored what the best man or machine would have done and instead sacrificed key pieces and positions to instead create an unforeseen “Zugzwang”: a rare situation in chess that forces an opponent to destroy their own position.
+This is seldom done to top players with many pieces(options) still on the board, let alone to the very chess engine used to correct top players.
 AlphaZero was discontinued after its demonstration, but its principles have been subsumed by the best chess engines today.
 After playing increasingly difficult recreational games and establishing themselves by defeating humans, DeepMind decided to take on a game that achieved the opposite…perhaps the only playable game with an altruistic win.

 Man vs* Machine

-The game Foldit (2008) caught Demis Hassabis' attention during his postdoctoral years.
-The game's sole objective indirectly began in the 1950s, when biochemists successfully depicted the molecular animators of organic matter—proteins.
-Life is animate because of the ways amino acids “fold” into a 3-dimensional protein.
-The folds give them their unique function, such as Hemoglobin, the protein in our blood folded in a way that oxygen binds to.
-Scientists reliably captured these patterns by crystallizing a protein and then projecting a beam of electromagnetic waves through it.
-Film stock was used to capture how the waves diffracted throughout the crystal.
-The resulting pattern on film could then be meticulously deciphered as the structure of the protein.
-Much like a photographer using a lens to capture visible electromagnetic waves, a crystallographer uses invisible(smaller) electromagnetic waves to capture the lens itself (the crystalized protein).
-When scientists deciphered the crystalline structure of Insulin—a protein that triggers our cells to use sugar for energy—a synthetic version was able to be mass-produced, saving the lives of millions of diabetic people.
-By 1971, the structures of 7 unique proteins had been successfully solved and logged in the established Protein Data Bank (PDB).
-With each one, many of life's molecular calamities began to be understood, leading to treatments for otherwise fatal diseases such as AIDS.
-By the 1990s, digitization and computers were finally catching up, so a critical assessment of structure prediction (CASP) was established to test the accuracy of state-of-the-art methods, relative to the precise yet laborious method of analog crystallography.
-An algorithm called Rosetta was among the best computational methods tested.
-Created by biochemist David Baker in 2005, Rosetta distributed the processing power of idle computers from volunteers.
-While using volunteers' computers, the Rossetta@home program showed its protein iterations as a screensaver, which intrigued those who watched it long enough to want to play it themself.
+A game called Foldit (2008) caught Demis Hassabis' attention during his postdoc years.
+The game's sole objective indirectly began in the 1950s, when biochemists successfully depicted nature’s animators: proteins.
+All life forms and their internal mechanisms are animate because of the ways amino acids “fold” into a 3-dimensional protein.
+Nature’s mysterious way of folding them creates their unique function, such as Hemoglobin, the protein in our blood folded in a way that oxygen binds to.
+Scientists began capturing these patterns by crystallizing a protein, and projecting a beam of X-rays through it.
+The resulting diffracted pattern could then be carefully deciphered.
+When scientists deciphered the crystalline structure of Insulin—a protein that triggers our cells to absorb sugar for energy—a synthetic version was able to be mass-produced, saving the lives of millions of diabetic people.
+By 1971, the structures of 7 unique proteins had been successfully solved and logged.
+With each one, many of life's molecular calamities began to be understood, leading to treatments for otherwise fatal diseases such as HIV.
+While unrivaled in its accuracy, analog crystallography could sometimes take years of work and funding to complete even a single protein.
+In the early 2000s, a program called Rosetta@home was among the first digital attempts to offset some of the work.
+It used the idle processing power of volunteers' computers, which also showed its protein iterations as a screensaver.
+Unexpectedly, the screensaver intrigued those who watched it long enough to want to play it themself.
+The ensuing game, Foldit, allowed volunteers to attempt.

 A i.P.O

 In 2024, APPL was launching “Apple Intelligence”, GOOG offered the public an Ai overview for Google searches, DIS announced its Ai initiative for filmmaking, META incorporated Ai chatbots into their social media platforms, and the once non-profit OpenAi announced the possibility of having its own ticker symbol soon.
 With all this Medici-like support, "Artificial Intelligence" was becoming a celebrity, enjoying the newfound patronage by autographing its initials onto chatbots and search fields.
 A.I. was becoming widely colloquial as ChatGPT, not because it could model protein structures pivotal for expediting cures for catastrophic diseases, but because it could explain it to us like a 5-year-old.
 Conversely, much of the discourse remains esoteric, frenzied to declare a new middle name like “General” or “Super” to the already enigmatic “Artificial Intelligence”.
 Celebrities with robot butlers or short films made with Ai video generators turned out to be closer to the Mechanical Turk than the Young Turks.
-Then in the Spring, a familiar pattern offered the first glimpse of what Ai truly going public looks like.
+Then in the Spring, a familiar pattern offered the first glimpse of what Ai going public might truly look like.

-[Part 10] My Perpetual Machine; Chezz Nous
+[Part 10] A Perpetual Machine

 Coming Soon